ExtremeFLOW/neko/doc/pages/user-file.md

 Neko uses the concept of `registry` as a practical way to retrieve fields and point zones anywhere in the user file.

-The field registry is often used in user function where certain fields are not directly accessible as arguments.
+The field registry `neko_field_registry` is often used in user functions where certain fields are not directly accessible as arguments.
+One can retrieve any field in the registry by its `name` with `neko_field_registry%get_field(name)`.
+Default fields that are added to the registry are `u,v,w,p` and `s` if running with the scalar enabled.
+For a practical example of usage, see the [rayleigh benard example](https://github.com/ExtremeFLOW/neko/blob/49925b7a04a638259db3b1ddd54349ca57f5d207/examples/rayleigh-benard/rayleigh.f90#L102-L105)

+Other fields will be added the registry in the following cases:
+- If running with `simulation_components.vorticity` enabled, the fields `omega_x, omega_y, omega_z` will be accessible in the registry.
+- If running with `simulation_components.lambda2` enabled, the field `lambda2` will be accessible in the registry.

+@note You can add your own fields to the registry with [neko_field_registry%add_field](https://neko.cfd/docs/d1/dc4/namespacefield__registry.html#a10e4570d0cae94f110c9b0eacbb56769).

+The point zone registry can be used to retrieve pointers to `point_zone_t` objects defined in the case file.
+See [using point zones](#point-zones_using-point-zones) for detailed instructions.

 ## Compiling and running